 Students acknowledge their unit test scores, course averages and ESA results.
-The student will also track their test performance using their Performance Evaluation Plan (PEP).
+The students will also track their test performance using their Performance Evaluation Plan (PEP).
 Students will remediate on all unit tests and external standardized assessments (ESA).

-- During the unit test review, students will be permitted to write the topic/item missed ONLY for remediation. - Students are expected to submit "handwritten" remediation templates, notes, concept maps etc. as directed by faculty or as outlined on the Course Schedule. - Students completing the focused "handwritten" remediation may be given a pop quiz grade. - The student who does not submit the required "Ticket to Test" as assigned will receive the corresponding reduced grade or grade of zero. - The student will be required to complete the focused "handwritten" remediation prior to testing or retesting.
+- During the unit test review, students will be provided the topic/item missed ONLY for remediation. - Students are expected to submit "handwritten" remediation templates, notes, concept maps etc. as - directed by faculty or as outlined on the Course Schedule. - Students completing the focused "handwritten" remediation may be given a pop quiz grade. - The student who does not submit the required "Ticket to Test" as assigned will receive the corresponding reduced grade or grade of zero.
+The student will be unable to take the unit test until the "Ticket to Test" is submitted. - The student will be required to complete the focused "handwritten" remediation prior to testing or retesting.
 (See each course syllabus for course specific details).